stoklund/portable-simd/portable-simd.md

 * `i64`: A 64-bit integer with bits numbered 0–63.

 The concrete scalar floating-point types follow the encoding and semantics of the [IEEE 754-2008 standard for floating-point arithmetic][ieee754].
+See the [Floating-point semantics](#floating-point-semantics) section for details and exceptions.

 * `f32`: A floating-point number in the [IEEE][ieee754] *binary32* interchange
   format.